Stroke

 Gait Retraining & Walking Rehabilitation

 Systematic re-education of walking patterns using task-specific training, treadmill therapy, assistive device prescription, and orthotics.
-Gait retraining is the most impactful intervention for community-level independence after stroke.
-We use functional electrical stimulation (FES) and proprioceptive training to restore normal gait mechanics.
+We use functional electrical stimulation (FES) and proprioceptive training to restore normal gait mechanics β the most impactful intervention for community-level independence after stroke.

 Upper Limb & Hand Rehabilitation